Saud-Shaik/JavaScript_Journey/README.md

 # JavaScript_Journey
-Here I will upload all javascript projects, which i learn during this journey
+Hello,Here I will upload all javascript projects, which i learn during this journey.